 - Lastly, as an adult you should be responsible for your actions or future actions.
 Having car insurance is a responsible thing to do.
 If an accident is your fault, you want to at least be able to cover the damages and injuries to the other party.
-Unless your last name is Trump, you probably don’t have enough money in the bank to cover such expenses as medical costs and automotive work.

 I read somewhere you don’t need car insurance to drive, is this true?

 Yes and no. While not all states require you have car insurance, you do need to have proof of financial responsibility.

 What’s that?
 Simply, it means that if you were to get into an accident you have the ability to pay for any judgments against you related to car damages and/or bodily injuries for the other party who was not at fault.
 This can be done in four ways:

 - Simply by purchasing car insurance and getting at least the minimum coverage required by your state.